optimass/optimass.github.io/_pages/about.md

 # News

+* **09/2020** My work proposing a new approach to continual learning (OSAKA) as been accepted at NeurIPS 2020!
+You can find the arxiv version [here](https://arxiv.org/abs/2003.05856)

+* **09/2020** Our work proposing a synthetic dataset generator (Synbols) to probe different learning algorithms as been accepted at NeurIPS 2020!
+You can find the arxiv version [here](https://arxiv.org/abs/2009.06415)

 * **08/2020** I gave [a talk](https://youtu.be/AHGiF21WZbw) on our new approach to continual-learning evaluation towards real-life deployment of continual-learning systems [(OSAKA)](https://arxiv.org/abs/2003.05856) at [ContinualAI](https://www.continualai.org/)

 * **06/2020** I hosted a panel with Chelsea Finn, Chris Kanan and Subutai Ahmad at our Continual Learning workshop at CVPR 2020!
 You can find it [here](https://www.youtube.com/watch?v=sp3Y9Np25Og&t)